-Appendix 5: Connection and Disconnection Notification - Information Requirements a.
-Contact and address

-RGMA Processes and Data provides standards for information to be passed to relevant market participants to meet the GM(C&D) Regs.
-The Regulations require the following information b. connect a meter c. disconnect a meter d. disconnect a meter and then connect a meter with and/or from a service pipe through which gas is conveyed to premises.
+Appendix 5: Connection and Disconnection Notification - Information Requirements RGMA Processes and Data provides standards for information to be passed to relevant market participants to meet the GM(C&D) Regs.
+The Regulations require the following information Relevant Gas Supplier (or Gas Transporter) a.
+Contact and address Description of Work b. connect a meter c. disconnect a meter d. disconnect a meter and then connect a meter with and/or from a service pipe through which gas is conveyed to premises.
+Further information relating to the connection and/or disconnection Details of proposed connection and/or disconnection: a. timeam/pm/(day)/(month)/(year); and b. place(no. (if any) and street)(town)(postcode) Any meter-point reference number or code which the person making the connection or disconnection reasonably believes to have been assigned by a public gas transporter for identifying the point at which the meter measures the gas conveyed by the GT.
+97

-Relevant Gas Supplier (or Gas Transporter)

-Description of Work

-Further information relating to the connection and/or disconnection $% \left(1\right) =\left(1\right) \left(1\right)$ a. time......am/pm/.....(day)/.....(month)/.....(year); and b. place......(no. (if any) and street)......(town)......(postcode)

-Details of proposed connection and/or disconnection:

-Any meter-point reference number or code which the person making the connection or disconnection reasonably believes to have been assigned by a public gas transporter for identifying the point at which the meter measures the gas conveyed by the GT.

 Contractor Details

-The name of the person undertaking the connection and/or disconnection.
+The name of the person undertaking the connection and/or disc connection.

-In the case of a connection, whether the person making the connection is an approved person within the meaning of Condition 22(6) of the Standard Conditions of Gas Suppliers' Licences.
+In the case of a connection, whether the person making the con nection is an approved person within the meaning of

+Condition 22(6) of the Standard Conditions of Gas Suppliers' Lice ences.

 Meter Information

 a.
 Connection and Disconnection:

-The register(s) of the meter(s) at the time of the connection and/or disconnection.
+The register(s) of the meter(s) at the time of the connection and d/or disconnection.

 In the case of a connection, where known, the following details should be recorded:

-- a. type and model of the meter
+a. type and model of the meter

-- b. whether the meter is a pre-payment meter
+b. whether the meter is a pre-payment meter

-- c. manufacturer of the meter
+c. manufacturer of the meter

-- d. year of manufacture of the meter
+d. year of manufacture of the meter

-- e. serial number of the meter
+e. serial number of the meter

-- f. measuring capacity of the meter
+f. measuring capacity of the meter

-g. units in which the register of the meter is expressed, including any multiplication factor for the number of units h. the name and address of the owner of the meter
+g. units in which the register of the meter is expressed, including g any multiplication factor for the number of units

+h. the name and address of the owner of the meter

 In the case of a disconnection, where known, the serial number of the meter should be recorded.

 Other Devices ("Converter")

 Connection:

-- a. model of the converter
+a. model of the converter

-- b. manufacturer of the converter
+b. manufacturer of the converter

-- c. year of manufacture of the converter
+c. year of manufacture of the converter

-- d. serial number of the converter
+d. serial number of the converter

-- e. the converted and (if appropriate) any unconverted reading of the register of the converter at the time of connection
+e. the converted and (if appropriate) any unconverted reading c of the register of the converter at the time of

+connection

-- f. which one or more of the following the converter operates in respect of: temperature, pressure, compressibility, density.
+f. which one or more of the following the converter operates in respect of: temperature, pressure, compressibility,

+density.

 Disconnection:

-- a. serial number of the converter - b. the converted and (if appropriate) any unconverted reading of the register of the converter at the time of disconnection.
+a. serial number of the converter

+b. the converted and (if appropriate) any unconverted reading c of the register of the converter at the time of

-By-passes
+By-pusses a time of the compation or Disconnection

-Whether a meter by-pass is fitted or proposed to be fitted at the time of the connection or Disconnection
+Whether a meter by-pass is fitted or proposed to be fitted at the e time of the connection of Disconnection

-Meter Collars

 Whether a meter collar is fitted, or proposed to be fitted, at the same time of the connection or disconnection.

-Signature
+Signature d in the latter case a statement of the canacity of the

-Of, or of a person on behalf of, the person giving the notice, and in the latter case a statement of the capacity of the signatory.
+or, or or a person on benan or, the person giving the notice, and a in the latter case a statement of the capacity of the

 Date of Notice

+The date of the notice of the connection/disconnection shall be recorded

-The date of the notice of the connection/disconnection shall be recorded.
+The date of the notice of the connection/disconnection shall be